Last Updated on 11 September, 2023 by Samuelsson

 2. Fixed Percentage Amount

 The fixed percentage amount is another very simple, yet powerful method.
 Instead of choosing a dollar amount, you set your risk as a percentage of your current capital.
-This method could be quite similar to the fixed dollar approach, since the latter often also often is derived as a percentage of the total capital.
+This method could be quite similar to the fixed dollar approach since the latter often also often is derived as a percentage of the total capital.
+To further manage your risk, you can also consider using a stop loss order.

-However, as we choose to define it, the fixed percentage method has one major difference.
-That is that the dollar amount you may risk constantly changes with the fluctuations of your trading capital.
+However, as we choose to define it, the fixed percentage method with a stop loss order has one major difference.
+That is that the dollar amount you may risk constantly changes with the fluctuations of your trading capital, but with a stop loss order in place, you can limit your potential loss.
 For example, when the account is down 20%, the percentage share of the account you risk will also be 20% smaller, and the other way around.
 With the dollar approach, we keep the dollar amount constant and don’t adjust for capital depreciation during the drawdown.

-Both of these might seem very positive at first, but they do not come without issues.
+Both of these might seem very positive at first, but they do not come without issues such as loss or order.

-One of the major concerns we have with it is the idea that you should decrease your position size as you move into a drawdown.
+One of the major concerns we have with it is the idea that you should decrease your position size as you move into a drawdown, even when using a stop loss order.
 Since we are very careful with how much we risk, we know that there will be an end to our drawdown eventually.
 As such, we want to take full advantage of the recovery, and be fully invested in that phase.
 That will not be the case with a fixed percentage approach, since we have constantly lowered the dollar amount at risk as we sank into the drawdown.

 The Kelly Criterion is a somewhat more advanced position sizing formula that outputs the percentage of your capital that should be used in a trade.
 Unlike the previous two methods, the kelly criterion also takes into account the characteristics of the trading strategy.